 Data custodians within Queensland Health

 Signatures are required from the relevant data custodians to complete PHA applications prior to submission.

-Requesting an exemption from HREC review for a Quality Assurance / Audit activity
+Requesting an exemption from HREC review for a Quality Assurance / Quality Audit Activity

-The requirements for submitting an exemption request to the HREC with the intent to publish a Quality Assurance / Audit activity are provided in this guideline.
+The requirements for submitting an exemption/endorsement request to the HREC with the intent to publish the results of the Quality Assurance / Audit activity are provided in this guideline.